sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 ## Drop table

 Using the `drop` command, you can delete a table.
-Before dropping a table, you have to disable it.
+Before dropping a table, you must disable it.

 ```
 hbase(main):018:0> disable 'hospital'